Searching for details:

 In the meantime, Intelsat-31 was to use its own electric propulsion system to match its orbital inclination to that of the equatorial plane and to raise its perigee and reduce its apogee to a circular orbit 36,000 kilometers above the Equator.

-Following the successful release of the Intelsat-31 satellite, Russia formed an accident commission to investigate the circumstances of a close call during the operation of the second stage's propulsion system and to develop corrective actions as necessary, industry sources said.
+Following the successful release of the Intelsat-31 satellite, Russia formed an accident commission to investigate the circumstances of a close call during the operation of the second stage's propulsion system and to develop corrective actions as necessary.

 The Intelsat-31 communications satellite built by Space Systems Loral, with the primary purpose of hosting the DLA-2 payload for London-based Intelsat company.